Merkoba/Hue/README.md

 "default_topic_unclaimed"
 >Topic shown when the room is unclaimed.

-"default_modal_color"
->The class name for the modals, which change the modal colors.
-Either "white", "red", "green", "blue", or "black".

 "redirect_url"
 >Url used in some cases when the user needs to be disposed.
 For example when kicked from a room.